 Figure 4.
 Number of started treatments per clinic.
 Fresh IVF and freeze cycles.
-Own gametes.
+Autologous gametes.

-Different treatments started in 2018
+Different treatments started in 2019

-Figure 5 Proportion of initiated treatments.
+Figure 5.
+Proportion of initiated treatments.

-In the figure above, the proportions of various treatments started in 2018 are shown in a pie chart.
-For details, see tables 1, 5 and 8.
+In the figure above, the proportions of various treatments started are shown in a pie chart.
+For details, see tables 1 and 5.

-The number of treatments this year is similar to the number of treatments the year before, but there is an increase in the number of donor inseminations (AID), and in oocyte freezing for own use.
+The number of treatments this year is similar to the number of treatments the year before, but there is an increase in the number of donor inseminations (IUI-D), and in oocyte freezing for autologous use.

-Figure 6 Proportion of women who started a fresh IVF-treatment, separated by age.
+Figure 6.
+Proportion of women who started a fresh IVF-treatment, separated by age.

-Table 3 Lost to follow up in 2018, i.e. treatments where we, despite investigations do not have any results.
+Table 3.
+Lost to follow up in 2019, i.e. treatments where we, despite investigations do not have any results.
 The reason may be because patients come from abroad or patients move abroad.

 Missing treatment results Pregnancies with missing outcome Total

-Fresh IVF 5 8 13
+Fresh IVF 8 5 13

-Freeze cycles 10 6 16
+Freeze cycles 8 11 19

-Figure 7 Number of treatments reaching different steps in the treatment process.
-Fresh IVF.
-Own gametes.
+Figure 7.
+Number of treatments reaching different steps in the treatment process.
+Fresh IVF/ICSI.
+Autologous gametes.

-Out of the 11 061 started fresh IVF-treatments with the patients' own gametes, 2 255 resulted in live births, i.e. about 20%.
+Out of the 11 093 started fresh IVF-treatments with autologous gametes, 2 260 resulted in live births, i.e. about 20%.
 From the treatments reaching the embryo transfer stage, 28 % resulted in a live birth.
 Many things can happen during the various treatment stages.
 Sometimes stimulation is disrupted before the oocyte retrieval.
 The reasons may be that the number of ovarian follicles is too small, that the prescribed medication is not taken correctly, or for medical or personal reasons.